kamyab9k/Gratitude-Garden-Couples-Documentation/README.md

 # 1. 📱 App Overview

-**Gratitude Garden – Couples** is a mobile application designed to help couples build a habit of appreciation by turning every gratitude into a beautiful plant in their shared garden.
+**Gratitude Garden – Couples** is a mobile application designed to help couples build a habit of appreciation by turning every gratitude into a beautiful plant in their garden.

 Each gratitude creates a new plant, allowing couples to visually see their relationship garden grow over time.